Your ADHD assessment and medication, start to finish

 The report is designed to meet shared-care-request standards.
 If your NHS GP is willing to take over your prescribing under a shared care agreement, this report is the document they will need.

 Two to four weeks after starting medication, your GP sees you again for a titration review.
-This is included in your £149 per month care subscription if you are on our monthly plan, or included in the bundled care plans.
+This is covered by your £79 a month care fee if you stay with us; your medication is billed separately.
 The review covers how you are tolerating the medication, what difference it is making to your attention and day-to-day function, whether the dose needs adjusting, and any side effects.

 Most patients need two or three titration reviews over the first twelve weeks before settling on a stable dose.